brikis98/yevgeniy-brikman-homepage/_posts/2022-08-12-nothing-to-lose.md

 - Slows down towards the end.

-- The ending is a bit of a let down.
+- The ending is a bit of a let-down.

 - The fights are repetitive and not particularly interesting.